bw38/esp32s2_examples/README.md

  - bme280
  - sht30/31 (soon)

-The rtc-i2c-api is not implemented in IDF v4.4, so a bit by bit communication is used.
+The rtc-i2c-api is not implemented in IDF v4.4, so a bit by bit communication is used.<br>
 The mainfocus ist set to RISC-V process. the main-CPU only initialises the ULP-Process und prints the results.